 Coasters & Trays

-Drink coasters sell well because they are a cute and easy gift idea.
+Drink coasters sell well because they are both a functional and easy gift idea.
 You can sell them bundled with a cute ribbon, or stack a set in a hostess gift basket for purchase.
 Trays are universally loved by women everywhere—I don’t even want to tell you how many I have…but I can tell you I use them a lot!
 To corral all my stuff on the vanity, or to hold papers on my desk or to stack my drink on when I eat on the couch. 😉 Here are some great ideas for DIY coasters and trays!

 14) Chalkboard tray.
-Take an old picture frame, spraypaint the glass front with chalkboard paint and add some handles—this would be great for cocktails or snacks—or even children!
+Take an old picture frame, spray paint the glass front with chalkboard paint and add some handles—this would be great for cocktails or snacks—or even children!

 15) Felt ball coaster.
 This is a really rustic craft that only requires a few supplies—needle, thread and felt balls.
-You can make your own felt balls, but I always find it’s easier just to buy them!
+You can make your own felt balls, but I always find it’s easier just to buy them here!
 Simply string all the felt balls on your thread, then stitch them together in a tight circular pattern.

 16) Upcycled tray.
 On your next thrift store trip, keep an eye out for trays.
 You can upcycle them so many ways – try spray painting or covering the bottom with pretty scrapbook paper and clear sealant.

 17) DIY painted pine coasters from annsentitledlife.com.
 This particular tutorial shows you how to create painted moose coasters, but you can use their process and create any animal (or shape, letter, etc) of your choosing.
 Simply slice off some pine then paint and seal it.

 Lovely Rustic Banners